shankar-dh/Vertex-AI-Training-and-Serving/README.md

      ```

 Make sure to replace the placeholders such as `[YOUR_REGION]`, `[YOUR_PROJECT_ID]`, `[YOUR_BUCKET_NAME]`, `[FOLDER_NAME]`, and `[YOUR_MODEL_DISPLAY_NAME]` with the appropriate values relevant to your setup.

+**Note**:
+> There are multiple configuration options available in vertex AI other than these parameters.
+Please refer to the [documentation](https://cloud.google.com/python/docs/reference/aiplatform/latest/google.cloud.aiplatform.CustomContainerTrainingJob) for more information. <br>

+The advantages of using a custom training job over a normal training job in Vertex AI include:
+- Greater flexibility with container images, allowing for specific dependencies and configurations.
+- More control over the training environment and resources.
+- Ability to integrate with existing CI/CD workflows and toolchains.
+- Custom training logic and advanced machine learning experimentation that might not be supported by standard training options.

 Once you have configured all these steps run `python build.py` to build and deploy the model in the Vertex AI Platform.